samuelpintosgonzalez3a/Bioinformatica_SamuelPintos/README.md

-# 🔬 Portafolio de Bioinformática y Análisis Genómico
+# 🔬 Portafolio de Bioinformática y Análisis Estadístico

 ¡Bienvenido/a a mi portafolio digital!